pnp/pnpcore/samples/Demo.AzureFunction.OutOfProcess.AppOnly/readme.md

 # PnP Core SDK - Azure Function v4 Sample using out-of-process with .NET 6

 This solution demonstrates how to build a simple backend API in the form of an HTTP Trigger Azure Function.
-The sample contains a `ProvisionSite` function that creates a new site collection including a new site page containing some text and an image.
+The sample contains a `CreateSite` function that creates a new site collection including a new site page containing some text and an image.
 This Azure function is using application permissions (app-only).

 ## Source code